Bluppie05/Offstream/README.md

 5. Create a virtualenv using the command `virtualenv env`
 6. Activate your virtualenv using the command `env\Scripts\activate.bat`
 7. Install requirements using the command `pip install -r requirements.txt`
-8. Set your api key by using the command, replace {yourapikey} with your actual api key `set apikey={yourapikey}`
-9. Run the server using the command `python -m flask run -h 0.0.0.0`
+8. Run the server using the command `python -m flask run -h 0.0.0.0`
-10. The server will now be running, connect using the Offstream client or go to your browser at http://{serverip}:5000/
+9. The server will now be running, connect using the Offstream client or go to your browser at http://{serverip}:5000/

 ## Mac
 Coming soon, feel free to make a mac port, an official one will be coming soon.